 - unexplained bruising or bleeding

-- yellowing of the skin or eyes (jaundice)
+- yellowing of the skin or eyes, this is known as jaundice

-- any other new symptoms or anything else that concerns you.
+- any new symptoms that concern you.

 Effects on other treatments

 Azathioprine can interact with medications used to treat gout, such as allopurinol and febuxostat.
 It’s also known to interact with some medications used to control high blood pressure, such as warfarin.
 So make sure to discuss what medications you’re on with your rheumatology team, as they might suggest starting you on an alternative DMARD.

 Check with your doctor or pharmacist before starting any new medications.
 And remember to mention you’re on azathioprine if you’re treated by anyone other than your usual rheumatology team.

 Don’t take over the counter preparations or herbal remedies without discussing this first with your doctor or pharmacist as some of them could react badly with azathioprine.